 It is easy very easy to get around in Nagaland.
 Within the state, different types of transportation are available like bus, taxi services, cab services.
 All the cities and towns of Nagaland are well connected with the Nagaland State Transport Corporation and other bus services run by private operators.

-Yellow Taxis and sumos are also available for travelling arround the city.
+Taxis and sumos are also available for travelling around the city.

 One phrase that describes Nagaland cuisine is "strange, spicy but delicious".
 Food in Nagaland is quite unlike what we eat in other places in the country.
 Meat and vegetables are consumed by Naga tribes every day.
 Dog meat and pork are considered special delicacies here.
 Since there are quite a few tribes here, we get to taste dishes prepared in different styles.
 Another major highlight of Nagaland is the unique and aromatic quality of ginger available here.
 This lends a nice aroma to the dishes and you just cannot help but drool when food is cooked with these ginger leaves here.
 Some must-haves in Nagaland are: